 I work collaboratively with couples to improve communication, identify patterned conflict behaviors, heal fractured relationships, and/or process the end of a relationship together.
 I am able to hold perspectives and experiences of each partner while working towards shared goals and imagined futures.
 I believe that each partner's cultural, social, economic, racial, and gender identities, including one's family of origin will show up in your current relationship.
 Part of the work is understanding how your identity and lived experiences are impacting your present relational attachment patterns and behaviors.

-I am trained in levels 1 & 2 of the Gottman Method and am currently studying at the Ackerman Institute for the Family in their Dual Program in New York, applying relational and systemic therapeutic models.
+I am trained in levels 1 & 2 of the Gottman Method and am currently studying at the Ackerman Institute for the Family, applying relational and systemic therapeutic models.

 Chronic illness is a life transforming experience for both those who are newly diagnosed or have been managing their illness for years.
 It holistically impacts your physical, mental and emotional health as well as your relationships with friends, family, and work.
 Feelings of grief, fatigue, pain, frustration, anger, shame, vulnerability, and isolation are natural experiences and can become overwhelming.
 I utilize a mind-body-soul approach in understanding the holistic impact chronic illness can have on your life, while incorporating a trauma-informed lens for healing, creativity, and growth.
 I work with you to start listening to and forming a positive relationship with your body; you don't need to be constantly fighting against your illness.
 We can move towards healing together, shifting the internal narrative of what it means to have a chronic illness, while allowing you to create a life where you are not only surviving but thriving.